ottenwbe/bosh-install/README.md

     sudo mv bosh-cli-2.0.1-linux-amd64 /usr/local/bin/bosh
     ```

-1. With the help of bosh deployment and the bosh cli, the script rolls out a director.
+1. With the help of bosh deployment and the bosh cli, the script rolls out a director and the UAA.
     Recall that the remote-exec provisioner called the install script with several
     input parameters.
     The variables internal_cidr, internal_gw, internal_ip, access_key_id, secret_access_key,